node-apn/node-apn/README.md

 		rejectUnauthorized: true,		  /* Value of rejectUnauthorized property to be passed through to tls.connect() */
 		enhanced: true,                   /* enable enhanced format */
 		errorCallback: undefined,         /* Callback when error occurs function(err,notification) */
-		cacheLength: 100                  /* Number of notifications to cache for error purposes */
-		autoAdjustCache: true,			  /* Whether the cache should grow in response to messages being lost after errors. */
-		connectionTimeout: 0 			  /* The duration the socket should stay alive with no activity in milliseconds.
-0 = Disabled. */ };
+		connectionTimeout: 0, 			  /* The duration the socket should stay alive with no activity in milliseconds.
+0 = Disabled. */
+		bucketLength: 8192, 			  /* The length of the bucket, which contains notifications for a single transmission.
+Greater value than 8192 may cause EPIPE error. */
+		notificationWaitingTime: 300	  /* The duration since the latest notification arrival in milliseconds.
+Each time it exceeds, the content of the bucket will be sent automatically.
+0 = Disabled. */
+	};

 	var apnsConnection = new apns.Connection(options);